adrianschneider94/schedule-fns/README.md

 ## Implementation
 ### Definition of a schedule
-The basis of schedule-fns is the definition of a schedule:
+The basis of schedule.js is the definition of a schedule:

 ```typescript
 type Schedule = (startDate: Date | number, direction?: direction) => IterableIterator<Interval>